CJCascalheira/cjcascalheira/content/author/ijebor/_index.md

 - Researchers
 ---

 I am Ellen Ijebor.
-I am currently a fist-year doctoral student in Counseling Psychology Doctoral Program.
-I received my Bachelor’s Degree in Psychology with a minor in Religious studies from California State University, Bakersfield this past spring.
+I am currently a fist-year doctoral student in the Counseling Psychology Doctoral Program at New Mexico State University.
 During my undergraduate studies I worked as a community assistant and office assistant in on-campus housing.
 I also served as a research assistant to two faculty members and as a teaching assistant.

-My research during my undergraduate career mostly focused on Imposter Phenomenon and The Dunning Kruger effect and its interactions with factors such as anxiety, social anxiety, depression and marginalized identities.
+My research during my undergraduate career mostly focused on Imposter Phenomenon and the Dunning Kruger effect and its interactions with factors such as anxiety, social anxiety, depression and marginalized identities.
 I also did some research on Heroism in conjunction with the Heroic Imagination Project and a study on death anxiety in the LGBTQ+ population.
 I have spoken at symposiums and presented posters on these research topics at conferences.
 My research interests now are primarily focused on sexual minorities, ethnic minorities, intersectionality and social justice.

 After I graduate, I would like to remain in academia as a professor and also practice as a clinician in the community.